Trade Deficit Narrows Again in June, a Trend Likely to Continue

 - 1Kiplinger's Economic OutlooksRegularly updated insights on the economy’s next moves.

-- 10TRADE DEFICIT: Widening 3% in ’20 - currently readingKiplinger’s latest forecast on the direction of the trade deficit.
+- 10Trade Deficit Narrows Again in June, a Trend Likely to Continue - currently readingKiplinger’s latest forecast on the direction of the trade deficit